karakays/random-hexdump/README.rst

 random-hexdump
 =======

-A hexdump implementation. random-hexdump randomly produces bytes and prints it to the standard output.
+A hexdump implementation.

+Displays the offset in hexadecimal, followed by 16 space-separated random hexadecimal bytes , followed by the same sixteen bytes in ASCII representation.

+Inspired by Jamie Zawinski's homepage_.

 ---------------
 License
 ---------------

-`MIT license`_
+`MIT license`

 ---------------
 Authors